 The essential ingredients to make this sauce are mace, tomatoes, butter, crème fraîche and dried fenugreek leaves.

 - Use ground mace sparingly, as too much will ruin the dish.

 - Use good quality canned tomatoes which are not too acidic and have a good rich flavour.
 I always use Cirio tomatoes as they have a wonderful flavour even straight out of the can.

 - Salted or unsalted butter is fine.

 - If you have run out of crème fraîche, cream or full fat yogurt will also work.

 - Dried fenugreek leaves or Kasuri methi are an extremely pungent herb with a bitter citrus flavour.
 Used sparingly, it adds a whole new layer of flavour, however, too much will overwhelm and ruin the dish.

 Kasuri methi is available from local Asian grocery shops.

 Butter Chicken has a good amount of sauce, so serve it warm with a fragrant basmati rice, or fresh rotis.

 Butter Chicken will keep in an airtight container in the fridge for up to 3 days.

 Freeze it in zip-loc bags for up to a month.
 Then allow it to thaw in the fridge overnight and reheat in a saucepan over a low-medium heat.

-⭐️ Are you making this recipe for Nut Free Butter Chicken?
-Do let me know how it turned out in the comments!
-And if you like it, please give it a 5 star rating below!
+⭐️ Are you making this Nut Free Butter Chicken recipe?
+Let us know how it turned out in the comments and please give it a star rating below!